zicli-synergy/mock-shop/README.md

 ## Requirements
 1. Make sure your endpoints are well documented with Swagger.
 This will help evaluators better test your code.
 2. Seed the database with enough data to aid in evaluation (i.e. lots of products to work with).
+3. You're expected to use `BEARER TOKEN` and `JWT` to handle all authentications and Authorizations.
-3. Host code on Github repository, with a well detailed readme.
+4. Host code on Github repository, with a well detailed readme.
-4. Host the API on a heroku live server.
+5. Host the API on a heroku live server.
-5. API versioning is expected, for example: `https://exampleapp.com/api/v1`
+6. API versioning is expected, for example: `https://exampleapp.com/api/v1`
-6. Use appropriate HTTP status codes.
+7. Use appropriate HTTP status codes.

 ## Stand out